What is Amazon SageMaker AI?

 As an AWS Partner, innFactory supports you with:

-ML Strategy and Architecture: We design end-to-end ML architectures with SageMaker: from data lakes in S3 to feature stores to production deployments.
+ML Strategy and Architecture: We design end-to-end ML architectures with SageMaker AI: from data lakes in S3 to feature stores to production deployments.
 MLOps strategies with Pipelines, Model Registry, and CI/CD integration.
-Selection of the right SageMaker components for your organization (Studio, Canvas, Autopilot).
+Selection of the right SageMaker AI components for your organization (Studio, Canvas, Autopilot, JumpStart, HyperPod).

-Model Development and Training: Our data scientists develop custom ML models with SageMaker Studio: computer vision with PyTorch/TensorFlow, NLP with Hugging Face Transformers, classical ML with XGBoost/scikit-learn.
-Hyperparameter tuning, distributed training for large models, feature engineering with Data Wrangler.
+Model Development and Training: Our data scientists develop custom ML models with SageMaker Studio: computer vision with PyTorch/TensorFlow, NLP and generative AI with foundation models from JumpStart or Hugging Face Transformers, classical ML with XGBoost/scikit-learn.
+Hyperparameter tuning, distributed training of large models with HyperPod, feature engineering with Data Wrangler.

 MLOps Implementation: Automation of your ML workflows with SageMaker Pipelines: automatic re-training on new data, conditional deployment based on metrics, integration with Git for code versioning, model monitoring and auto-rollback on performance degradation.